websh-org/template-app-parcel/README.md

-# template-app-vanilla
+# template-app-parcel
-A Vanilla JS template for WebShell apps
+A Parcel JS template for WebShell apps

 ## Quick Start